-We start from Poynton (near Stockport), where we have a Church Hall available from the Friday evening, and we'll have some airbeds so you can be fresh and ready for a 6am start (but bring your sleeping bag).
+The route has been revised for 2022, taking out some bits of road that had become rather busy since this ride was first set up.
+It now features a second suspension bridge at Horkstow, which is about 150 years older than it's more junior neighbour.
+We still start from Poynton (near Stockport), where we have a Church Hall available from the Friday evening, and we'll have some airbeds so you can be fresh and ready for the 6am start.

 We have luxury accommodation (by Audax standards) awaiting you at Corby Glen, at about 350km.
 We anticipate riders arriving around midnight (give or take a couple of hours) and we'll have hot food and drinks for you.
 More importantly, we'll have the LEL airbeds , so you should be able to grab a few hours of shut-eye.
 Bring an eye-mask and ear-plugs!
 You will need to leave before 6am in order to reach the next control before it closes.